 Review the program outline or contact the Lindner College of Business Undergraduate Office at 513-556-7030 for more information.

 Many students choose to further their studies in graduate school, especially in business and law schools.
 Career possibilities for students who graduate with a major in business economics include:

 - Entry-level positions in line management

 - Staff positions in fields such as operations research; labor and employment relations; sales and marketing; and banking and finance

 Companies that have recently hired Economics students and graduates include Nielsen, Paycor, Toyota, AMEND, City of Cincinnati, Delta, Intelligrated, Kao USA, The Kroger Co.

-The Kautz-Uible Fund is a critical component of the University of Cincinnati Economics Department, providing creative opportunities for enhanced learning and growth to students, faculty and alumni.
+The Kautz-Uible Economics Institute is a critical component of the University of Cincinnati Economics Department, providing creative opportunities for enhanced learning and growth to students, faculty and alumni.

-The Fund is far-reaching in its impact and is the vehicle for advancing the Department of Economics in the Carl H. Lindner College of Business.
-Established in 1982, the Fund continues to be transformational in its impact.
+The Institute is far-reaching in its impact and is the vehicle for advancing the Department of Economics in the Carl H. Lindner College of Business.
+Established in 1982 as the Hewett-Kautz Fund, the Kautz-Uible Economics Institute continues to be transformational in its impact.